deepsea-inria/pbbs-sptl/doc/pbbs-sptl.md

 $ ./result/bin/install-script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can now change to the scratch folder and build the benchmarking
+We can now change to the scratch folder.
-tool.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ cd bench
-$ make bench.pbench
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The script supports running one benchmark at a time.
-Let's start by
+The benchmarking script, namely `bench.pbench`, supports running one
-running the convexhull benchmark.
+benchmark at a time.
+Let's start by running the convexhull benchmark.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ bench.pbench compare -benchmark convexhull